utelecon/utelecon.github.io/en/utokyo_account/mfa/yubikey-totp.md

 If you have already registered another verification method as your first one and wish to register the Yubico Authenticator app as an alternative verification method, please follow the procedures below.

-1. Click "Add method" in the [Security info page](https://account.activedirectory.windowsazure.com/proofup.aspx?proofup=1&whr=utac.u-tokyo.ac.jp).
+1. Click "Add method" in the ["Security info page"](https://account.activedirectory.windowsazure.com/proofup.aspx?proofup=1&whr=utac.u-tokyo.ac.jp).
 ![](yubico_add_signin_method.png)
 2. For “Which method would you like to add?”, select “Authenticator app” and click “Add”.
 ![](yubico_select_auth_app.png)